 4) SETTING THE DEFAULT ZOOM LEVEL

-Now, it is all cool to manually zoom in and out using the keyboard and mouse.
-But the problem of manually doing so is that it only applies to one site… You will have to manually zoom in every new website that you visit.
+The above methods to zoom using a keyboard and mouse are all cool.
+But the problem is, that it only applies to one website; You will have to manually zoom every website that you visit.
 To save time and make things a little more convenient, we can actually set a default zoom level in the Chrome settings.

 Press the ⁝ button at the top-right corner, then go into settings.

-Under the appearance section, there is a page zoom setting.
-Simply change this to however much you need, and that’s it.
-Every page that you visit will default to zoom in at your new preset level.
+Under the appearance section, there is a font size and page zoom setting.
+Simply change these to however much you need, and that’s it.
+Every page that you visit will default to this preset default font size and zoom level.

 What if we only want to magnify a certain part of a webpage?
 Sadly, Google Chrome does not have the ability to zoom into a selected area only.
 But thankfully, Chrome is also a very flexible browser in allowing extensions – Or installing plugins to add on to Chrome’s functionality.